 Start with Short Biographies

 “To whet their whistles, we’ll set up an interactive display of one-page biographies.”
 Ms. Sneed now pulled out a folder full of colorful texts.
 “Here’s a little trick some other teachers taught me.
 I simply purchased two collective biographies: Amelia to Zora and Akira to Zoltan.
 Then I took a deep breath and cut out all the pages.
-Some years I hang them up and let kids read the wall; other years I scatter them on a table.
+Some years when I’m teaching biography, I hang them up and let kids read the wall; other years I scatter them on a table.
 To preserve them, each is stored in its own page protector.

 “We’ll set these up now.
 When the kids come in tomorrow, we’ll set them loose.
 At first, they can just explore.
 It will give them a fun introduction to the genre.”